ten-protocol/ten-test/admin/README.md

 Admin controls on Obscuro TestNet
 =================================
 This directory contains utilities to perform admin operations on the Obscuro Testnet.
-This is to
+This is to;

 - allocate funds into the layer 2 into the OBX ERC20 contract for use by the number guessing game
 - transfer funds into a user who wishes to play the number guessing game
-- transfer funds into test users for running end to end tests
+- transfer funds into test users for running end-to-end tests

 For setup notes, see the top level [readme](../README.md)